 The tiling and each tile are transferred as separate jobs to Job Center.
 You can make further changes to the tiling job or to individual tiles before printing, if required.

-4 In Job Center: Select a tile.
+4 In Job Center: Select one or more tiles.
 Then, in the toolbar, click Print.

-You must print each tile separately.
-You cannot print the tiling job.
+You cannot print the tiling job itself.

 Make last-minute edits to tiling jobs